GiovanniPasserello/StatsML/README.md

 # StatsML

 StatsML is a machine learning and data processing library for Python.
 It was developed by myself in an attempt to further consolidate my machine learning education and gain experience through implementation of state-of-the-art processes.
 The library contains many features common to most machine learning libraries, but does not implement any specific hardware-level optimizations.
-These features range from simple statistical methods, to neural networks, to data processing, and much more.
+These features range from simple statistical methods, to neural networks, decision classifiers, regressors, clustering models, data preprocessors, and much more.

 ## Table of Contents